Deardorff's Glossary of International Economics

 Index of openness Openness index

-Indifference curve A means of representing the preferences and well being of consumers.
-Formally, it is a curve representing the combinations of arguments in a utility function that yield a given level of utility.
+Indifference curve A means of representing the preferences and well-being of consumers.
+Formally, it is a curve representing the combinations of arguments in a utility function that yield a given level of utility and therefore among which a consumer with that utility function would be indifferent.

 Indirect exchange rate The foreign-currency price of a unit of domestic currency.
 (This definition appears in several places, but it is a mystery to me why this is any less direct than its reciprocal.)